 B.B.
 Alson’s Amari and the Night Brothers (Supernatural Investigations, 1) is a fast-paced, high-stakes fantasy novel sure to delight middle-grade readers.
 I appreciated the myriad moral dilemmas, real-world social critiques, and quirky inclusion of yetis.
 The magical world-building is tons of fun.
 There’s so much detail and suspense – wow!

 Amari Peters, a preteen Black girl, lives in the projects with her big brother, Quinton, and their mom.
 Quinton is the perfect son, brother, student, and community member.
 Being his kid sister is a lot to live up to, but there’s no sibling rivalry, just lots of love!
-When Quinton goes missing the police assume he’s involved in illegal activities and don’t put much effort into finding him, but Amari is loyal to Quinton and refuses to believe the worst.
+When Quinton goes missing the police assume he’s involved in illegal activities, so they don’t put much effort into finding him.
+Through it all, Amari is loyal to her brother and refuses to believe the worst.
 However, she soon discovers Quinton was hiding something from his family.

 With danger mounting, and with newfound powerful magic of her own, Amari won’t let anything stop her from finding her brother.

 I loved this book and so did the young readers in my life.
 I was thrilled to discover it’s part of a series and can’t wait to get my hands on the sequel!